xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

-Once the Docker image is ready, set up a private docker registry that is reachable from the NCS5500 router in question and push the docker image to that registry.
+Once the Docker image is ready (either built from scratch using this [Dockerfile](https://github.com/akshshar/openr-xr/blob/openr20171212/docker/Dockerfile) or pulled from [Dockerhub: akshshar/openr-slapi-xr](https://hub.docker.com/r/akshshar/openr-slapi-xr/)) , set up a private docker registry that is reachable from the NCS5500 router in question and push the docker image to that registry.
 Setting up a private docker registry and pulling a docker image onto NCS5500 is explained in detail in the "Docker on XR" tutorial here:  <https://xrdocs.github.io/application-hosting/tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2/#private-insecure-registry>{:target="_blank"}

 Once the docker image is pulled successfully, you should see: